Veeam Backup for Microsoft 365: Admin Buyer Notes

 The Context: Why M365 Backup Matters

 Microsoft's native M365 data retention is not a backup.
-The retention policies in the Compliance Centre are designed for legal hold and eDiscovery — they are not designed for point-in-time restore of accidentally deleted mailboxes, SharePoint sites, or Teams conversations.
+The retention policies in the Compliance Centre are designed for legal hold and eDiscovery.
+They are not designed for point-in-time restore of accidentally deleted mailboxes, SharePoint sites, or Teams conversations.

 If a user permanently deletes their mailbox contents, or if a malicious actor with admin credentials purges data, Microsoft's native capabilities may not provide recovery to the point you need.
 Veeam fills this gap.